basarat/algorithms/src/quickSort/README.md

 function partition(array: number[], start: number, before: number): void {
 }
 ```
+* The quicksort algorithm is also called partition sort *because of this partitioning routine*.

-* This partition routine is a recursive, and like any recursive function it will have a base case that terminates the recursion.
+* This partition routine is recursive, and like any recursive function it will have a base case that terminates the recursion.
 For sorting you can abort if the length of the partition is less than or equal to 1, as an array of 1 item is already sorted.

 ```js
   const length = before - start;
   if (length <= 1) return;
 ```

-* The quicksort algorithm is also called partition sort *because of this partitioning routine*.

-* The objective is each recursive iteration is to select a `pivot` element, and move the items in the array such that the array satisfies the following property.
+* The objective in each recursive iteration is to select a `pivot` element, and move the items in the array such that the array satisfies the following property. (items less than the pivot appear before the pivot, and items greater than the pivot appear after the pivot)
 ```js
 // [
 //  items less than pivot,